MrHeaton2001/learning-tools/ssh/ssh-bastion/lessons/remote-powershell-via-winrm.md

 1. RDP to `remote3`
 1. RDP to `remote6`
-1. Launch PowerShell terminal on both machines
+1. In `remote5` and `remote6` RDP sessions, Launch PowerShell terminal
-1. Execute `winrm enumerate winrm/config/Listener` to ensure WinRM over HTTP is configured on both machines
+1. In `remote5` and `remote6` RDP sessions, in PS terminal, execute `winrm enumerate winrm/config/Listener` to ensure WinRM over HTTP is configured
-1. Ensure `WinRM-HTTP` inbound firewall rule exists and allows inbound requests over port `5985`
+1. On both remote machines, ensure `WinRM-HTTP` inbound firewall rule exists and allows inbound requests over port `5985`
 1. In `remote3` RDP session, in PowerShell terminal, execute `winrs -r:http://10.100.60.16:5985/wsman -u:vagrant -p:vagrant ipconfig` to attempt to connect to `remote6`
 *NOTE: This WinRM connection should fail because the two servers on not domain joined.
 By default, servers not joined to a domain can only establish WinRM connections over HTTPS.
 You can overcome this issue by configuring TrustedHosts.
 1. In both RDP sessions, in Powershell, execute `Get-Item WSMan:\localhost\Client\TrustedHosts` to view the list of TrustedHosts.
 There should be no entries.